How do I troubleshoot problems connecting to my Amazon EC2 Linux instance using SSH?

 To troubleshoot the issue, log in to the EC2 instance over SSH with verbose messaging on.
 Use the output messages from the SSH client to determine the type of issue.
 Then, follow the troubleshooting steps to resolve the issue.

 1. Log in to the EC2 instance over SSH with verbose messaging on:

 user@localhost:~$ ssh -v -i my_key.pem email@example.com

 The preceding example uses my_key.pem for the private key file, and a user name of firstname.lastname@example.org.
 Substitute your key file and your user name for the example's key file and user name.
 For more information, see Connect to your Linux instance using SSH.

 2. Use the output messages from the SSH client to determine the type of issue.
-Then, use one of the following troubleshooting steps to resolve the issue.

 Error: "Connection timed out" or "Connection refused": For information on resolving this error, see I'm receiving "Connection refused or "Connection timed out" errors when trying to SSH to my EC2 instance.
 How do I resolve this?

 For information on resolving "connection timed out" errors on a virtual private cloud (VPC), see How do I troubleshoot instance connection timeout errors in Amazon VPC?